attaylor20/lyricle/README.md

 Go to

 ## How it was made
+Lyricle was built using vanilla JavaScript interacting with Vagalume and Spotify's API via AJAX calls to pull song lyrics, artwork, and song previews.
 Lyrics are provided by the [Vagalume API](https://api.vagalume.com.br/) Artwork and song previews are provided by [Spotify's API](https://developer.spotify.com/documentation/web-api)